-- Aged 19 or older on the first day of starting their designated loans qualification - Studying one or more designated loans qualifications at levels 3, 4, 5, or 6 - Applying for a loan of more than £300 - Hasn't previously had more than 3 Advanced Learner Loans in their lifetime (students can apply for up to 4 loans and these can run concurrently if doing more than one qualification) - 4.9.
-Eligibility for a loan does not remove any legal entitlement the student may have to full funding for their first full level 3 qualification. - 4.10.
-The Student Loans Company is responsible for assessing a student's eligibility for a loan, in the event that a loan application is declined the student will become immediately liable for the published tuition fee. - 4.11.
-The College reserves the right to take action to collect from a student the difference between the loan funding received and the published tuition fee in the event that a student withdraws from their course.
+- 4.9 Advanced Learner Loans are provided by the Student Loans Company, they are not meanstested and are available to eligible learners who are studying an eligible qualification and are: - Aged 19 or older on the first day of starting their designated loans qualification - Studying one or more designated loans qualifications at levels 3, 4, 5, or 6 - Applying for a loan of more than £300 - Hasn't previously had more than 3 Advanced Learner Loans in their lifetime (students can apply for up to 4 loans and these can run concurrently if doing more than one qualification) - 4.10 Eligibility for a loan does not remove any legal entitlement the student may have to full funding for their first full level 3 qualification. - 4.11 The Student Loans Company is responsible for assessing a student's eligibility for a loan, in the event that a loan application is declined the student will become immediately liable for the published tuition fee. - 4.12 The College reserves the right to take action to collect from a student the difference between the loan funding received and the published tuition fee in the event that a student withdraws from their course.

-Community Learning
+Tailored Learning (Community Learning)

-- 4.12.
-Community Learning courses are learning that is not subject to awarding body external accreditation, but is designed to develop the skills, confidence, motivation and resilience of adults of different ages and backgrounds. - 4.13.
-The College's policy on fee charging for these courses is informed by the WMCA objective to 'collect fee income from people who can afford to pay, and use where possible to extend provision to those who cannot'. - 4.14.
-The fees for community learning courses are set out in the table below:
+- 4.13 Tailored Learning courses are learning that is not subject to awarding body external accreditation, but is designed to develop the skills, confidence, motivation and resilience of adults of different ages and backgrounds in order to: - Progress towards formal learning or employment and/or - Improve their health and well-being, including mental health and/or - Develop stronger communities - 4.14 The College's policy on fee charging for these courses is informed by the funding agencies objective to 'collect fee income from people who can afford to pay, and use where possible to extend provision to those who cannot'. - 4.15 The fees for tailored learning courses are set out in the table below:

-Resident in a WMCA postcode area and with a household earned income equal to or above £33,000 Free of Charge Co-funded tuition fee Full tuition fee
+Eligible for Adult Skills funding as defined at 4.3 and has a household earned income below £33,000 Eligible for Adult Skills funding as defined at 4.3 and with a household earned income equal to or above £33,000 Not eligible for Adult Skills funding as defined at 4.3 Free of Charge Co-funded tuition fee Full tuition fee